imran3/game-of-life/README.md

 Learn more about it on [Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

-# How do it run it locally?
+# How do i run it locally?

 This project is built with React, you need have [Node.js](https://nodejs.org/en/download/) installed in order to run it locally.
 In the project directory, you can run: